 Collaborative Workspace: Offers interactive notebooks and collaborative features, enabling teams to work together efficiently on data pipelines.

-Advantages of Using Databricks for ETL
+What are the Advantages of Using Databricks for ETL?

 Organizations benefit from Databricks ETL tools in several ways: